staxrip/staxrip/docs/usage.rst

 Consider adding the following directories to PATH:

-- Apps\\FrameServer\\AviSynth

-  Legacy apps like VirtualDub2 are VFW based and therefore require AviSynth being installed.
-For modern apps like mpv.net it's sufficient if the portalbe AviSynth folder is added to PATH.

-- Apps\\FrameServer\\VapourSynth
+*Apps\\FrameServer\\AviSynth*
+*Apps\\FrameServer\\VapourSynth*

-  Legacy apps like VirtualDub2 are VFW based and therefore require AviSynth being installed.
-For modern apps like mpv.net it's sufficient if the portalbe AviSynth folder is added to PATH.
+Legacy apps like VirtualDub2 or MPC player are VFW based and therefore require AviSynth/VapourSynth being installed.
+For modern apps like mpv.net it's sufficient to add the portable AviSynth/VapourSynth folder to PATH.
-  Do not prepend but append this folder.

-- Apps\\Support\\VC
+*Apps\\Support\\VC*

 This is a VC++ runtime All-in-One package which many apps, libraries and plugins depend on.

-- Apps\\Support\\FFTW
+*Apps\\Support\\FFTW*

 This a library which many AviSynth and VapourSynth plugins depend on.

 Templates